Art Historical Context of Johnson’s Art:

 Art writer S. G. W. Benjamin was spot-on when he singled out Johnson in 1883 as “the representative American” for his ability to move among the National Academicians and the Society of American Artists contenders with equal ease.
 Benjamin’s remarks comment on Johnson’s stature in the art world and his uniqueness as a transition figure.
 These remarks deserve to be quoted at length:

-It is evident from this survey of Mr. Johnson’s art-life that his position among American painters must necessarily to prominent and influential; for with his artistic qualities he has a fund of strong common-sense and an American shrewdness that render him an excellent manager and adviser.
+It is evident from this survey of Mr. Johnson’s art-life that his position among American painters must necessarily be prominent and influential; for with his artistic qualities he has a fund of strong common-sense and an American shrewdness that render him an excellent manager and adviser.
 His name appears, therefore, on almost every art-committee of importance, and his judgment is greatly valued.
 Not only is he a member of the National Academy at New York, he belongs also to the Society of American Artists, which was established with the avowed purpose of rivaling the Academy.
 His work is to be seen conspicuously at the exhibitions of both these societies, and he is claimed by the followers of both the schools . . .
 The Academicians call him theirs, because, although he studied long abroad, he has imported the style of no foreign artist, and because too, he has been content to look for subjects at home, thus showing himself wholly in sympathy with the work of the new school of American painters, who, while showing ability and enterprise have purposely imported the styles of Bonnat, Gerome, Daubigny, Corot, or Manet, together with a selection of subjects entirely foreign, and therefore imitative.
 Evidences are accumulating, however, which show that some of them are endeavouring to give expression to their own individuality, and to rescue their identity from the subservience in which it has been merged.
 They in turn lay claim to Eastman Johnson as one of their number, because his style (a quality which young America at least estimates at its true value), while wholly his own, suggests the technique of the contemporary continental masters.
 Thus justified and applauded, he may fairly be described as a representative American.
 [Benjamin, The Modern School of Art, pp. 229–30; quoted Hills 1974, pp. 171–72.]

-However, much as Johnson might try to respond to the changes of subject matter and style of the younger painters of the 1880s, he was not wholly one of them because the content was too alien to the social and moral values of his generation.
-The sophisticated tourist’s “value-free” curiosity about the spectacle of “the other”—the impulse behind such John Singer Sargent paintings as Oyster Gatherers of Cancale (1877, Museum of Fine Arts, Boston), shown at the 1878 Society of American Artists exhibition—was replacing the patriot’s ideal of community and deep attachment to the soil.
+However, much as Johnson might try to respond to the changes of subject matter and style of the younger painters of the 1880s, he was not wholly one of them because their content was too alien to the social and moral values of his generation.
+The sophisticated tourist’s “value-free” curiosity about the spectacle of “the other”—the impulse behind such John Singer Sargent paintings as Fishing for Oysters at Cancale (1877, Museum of Fine Arts, Boston), shown at the 1878 Society of American Artists exhibition—was replacing the patriot’s ideal of community and deep attachment to the soil.
 This older ideal had been Johnson’s attraction to Jules Breton and was the message of The Cranberry Harvest.
 Instead, in 1880, Johnson returned to portraiture and seems to have abandoned scenes of “typical everyday life.”
 Those late paintings that we might refer to as genre painting, so often were portraits, especially of the old sea captains on Nantucket.
 As he saw in these figures a generation that was passing away, so, too, were the old attitudes about painting slipping away.

 Portraiture has been a major type of art since ancient times; rulers and people of influence realized the political importance of having representations of themselves available in order to reinforce their hegemony.
 Hence, we have a rich record of the heads (idealized, of course) of pharaohs, kings, and caesars carved into walls, painted as frescoes, created as mosaic floors and ceilings, standing as sculptures, and engraved on coins.
 In the United States, during the colonial period, artists painted portraits of well-known ministers, merchants, military men, and occasionally their wives and children; such works hung in the homes of the sitters or in government buildings and church antechambers.
 By the early decades of the nineteenth century portraits in oil commissioned by august institutions expanded to include literary and cultural figures, lower-ranking public officials, university presidents, officers of exclusive men’s clubs, lawyers, medical doctors, and heads of corporations, and, of course, often their respective families.
 The National Academy of Design required all Academicians to submit a painted portrait when they were inducted into the Academy.
 These were in the tradition of “state portraits” painted for posterity and usually hung in the institutions associated with the sitters but also in the stately homes of the upper classes to impress their legacies upon their descendants.